 http://www.employedandselfemployed.co.uk/ is a website that has a tax calculator so you can see the implications on taxation and NI being employed and self-employed.

 When starting a business while working, time management is going to be vital and you will need a lot of self-discipline to handle double the workload.
 You should explain to family and friends that you are going to be busier than usual for a time, but it is important to be kind to yourself and make sure you get enough rest.
 Focus on critical tasks and learn the art of delegation for those non-critical tasks.
 Priority management is just as important as time management.

 You may also be classed as self-employed even if you believe it is just a "hobby", HMRC call this "profit seeking motive" business.
 Although you might not consider yourself to be in business, if HMRC think that you are then you could owe money on your self-assessment tax returns at the very least, and in the worst case, you could be facing fines for overdue returns and tax to pay.
 But if you do register, then best case could be that you get some tax back if you are also employed and have had some expenditure to start the business.

-Seeking the appropriate advice from the start is vital.
+Seeking the appropriate advice when starting a business while working is key to your success.
 We would always suggest seeking advice from an Enterprise Agency such as BSYNY to give you guidance from the outset.
 They can help you out with all your business questions while you get your business up and running, and we have lots of useful articles, eBooks and other resources on our website too.